About Dr. Nishina

 BA - Psychology; Anthropology, UCLA

 My research focuses on adolescent peer relationships and ethnicity within broader social contexts.
-With an eye toward preventive interventions, I study the individual and contextual factors under which peer victimization or bullying predicts greater psychosocial, physical, and academic maladjustment.
-I also examine the interplay between ethnic diversity in peer groups--primarily in school or friendship settings--and adolescent functioning.
-Recent collaborative work has explored ways in which food exchanges during lunchtime at school can inform our understanding of peer relationships.
+In particular, I examine the interplay between ethnic diversity in peer groups--primarily in school or friendship settings--and adolescent functioning.
+In the past, I have examined the individual and contextual factors under which peer victimization or bullying predicts greater psychosocial, physical, and academic maladjustment.
+Other collaborative work has explored ways in which use of physical space on campus can shape students’ experiences at school, and how food exchanges during lunchtime at school can inform our understanding of peer relationships.
 To explore these research areas I use both short- and longer-term longitudinal, quantitative study designs in elementary school, middle school, high school, and early college samples.

 Am I accepting PhD students this year?

 YES!!
-I am accepting PhD students for the 2019-2020 incoming class.
-Please apply for both admission and university fellowships by the priority deadline on December 15, 2018 and contact me with any questions.
+I am accepting PhD (or MS) students for the 2024-2025 incoming class.
+Please apply for both admission and university fellowships by the priority deadline on December 15, 2023, review application recommendations, and contact me with any questions.